Archive

 A big, flashy, visually overwhelming nirvana for speed junkies.
 But when cars are not going vroom vroom around the cinematic coliseums of the Formula 1 race tour, the film is unoriginal, dull, sexless, and stupid.
 It is also badly acted (Brad Pitt excepted, as he doesn’t act so much as pose).

-The old timer Pitt joins the team arrives and runs into a hotshot younger driver teammate (Damson Idris).
+The old timer Pitt joins the team and runs into a hotshot younger driver teammate (Damson Idris).
 Idris is resistant to the grizzled interloper.
-He makes his mark on social media more than the track.
+He makes his mark on social media more than on the track.

 Pitt teaches him maturity, discipline and self-respect.